lognitilab/lognitilab.github.io/CUSTOMIZE.md

 ## Changing theme color

 A variety of beautiful theme colors have been selected for you to choose from.
 The default is purple, but you can quickly change it by editing the `--global-theme-color` variable in the [\_sass/\_themes.scss](_sass/_themes.scss) file.
 Other color variables are listed there as well.
 The stock theme color options available can be found at [\_sass/\_variables.scss](_sass/_variables.scss).
 You can also add your own colors to this file assigning each a name for ease of use across the template.

-## Adding social media information

-You can add your social media links by adding the specified information at the `Social integration` section in the [\_config.yml](_config.yml) file.
-This information will appear at the bottom of the `About` page.